Interested in our programme? Watch our webinar!

 You will come into contact with forefront technologies in particle detection, such as extremely high-granularity Si-pixel detectors and high-performance computing, as well as state-of-the-art setups for laser cooling and Bose-Einstein condensation.
 You will also learn to utilise advanced techniques for data analysis and computer modelling.

-The MSc programme offers courses with a strong link to research carried out by experimental research groups in the Department of Physics and Astronomy at Utrecht University.
+The MSc programme offers courses with a strong link to research carried out by experimental research groups in the Department of Physics at Utrecht University.
 You will have the opportunity to work in close cooperation with groups specialising in the strong nuclear forces, ultra-cold quantum matter, and ultra-fast light-matter interaction.

 Research for experimental physics is performed at labs in Utrecht and at the famous CERN laboratory in Geneva.
 You will also have the opportunity to participate in (inter)national research meetings.